HIV/AIDS in the United States: Hispanic and Latino Americans

 Hispanic and Latino Americans are the second ethnic group most disproportionately affected by HIV/AIDS.
 The annual number of Hispanics/Latinos newly diagnosed with HIV infection has increased by 7% between 2012 and 2016.
 Specific Hispanic/Latino populations most heavily affected by HIV/AIDS are men who have sex with men (MSM), accounting for approximately 80% of estimated HIV incidence among Hispanics/Latinos, followed by transgender Hispanic/Latina women and recent Hispanic/Latino immigrants.
-Hispanics/Latinos represented 16% of the U.S. population but accounted for 21% of new HIV infections in 2010.
+Hispanics/Latinos represented 16% of the US population but accounted for 21% of new HIV infections in 2010.
 This disparity is even more apparent among Hispanic/Latina women, which represent 13% of the population but account for 20% of reported HIV/AIDS cases among women in the United States.
 Hispanic and Latino Americans accounted for 20% of people living with HIV infection in 2011.
 Disparities persist in the estimated rate of new HIV infections in Hispanic and Latino Americans In 2010, the rate of new HIV infections for Hispanic/Latino men was 2.9 times that for White American men, and the rate of new infections for Hispanic/Latina women was 4.2 times that for White American women.
 Since the epidemic began, more than 100,888 Hispanic and Latino Americans with an AIDS diagnosis have died, including 2,863 in 2016.